ShadowDraco/storefront/README.md

   - Identify that category as selected (change of class/display).
   - Show a list of products associated with the category.

+### Phase 2 Requirements

+Add the "Add to Cart" feature to our application, which will allow our users to not only browse items in the store, but also select them and have them persist in their "shopping cart" for later purchase.

+- As a user, I want to choose from products in the list and add them to my shopping cart.
+- As a user, I want to see the products that I've added to my shopping cart in a growing list on the side of the page".
+- As a user, I want to change the quantity of items I intend to purchase in the header. i.e. CART (1)
+- As a user, I want to be able to remove an item from my shopping cart.

 ### Application Architecture

 Virtual Store application using Vite, Material UI, and React-redux: